 Picture this: the iconic Cinderella Castle, thrilling rides, enchanting parades, and a burst of fireworks lighting up the night sky.
 Yes, you’re at Disney World!
 However, if you’re planning a visit during the summer, you’ll also encounter sweltering temperatures and massive crowds.

-It’s simple.
-Florida is hot, humid and with the addition of the crazy crowds (and the long lines that are sometimes outside with no A/C) can be a little much for someone who isn’t prepared.
+Florida is hot, humid and with the addition of the dense crowds (and the long lines that are sometimes outside with no A/C) can be a little much for someone who isn’t prepared.

-But you can be prepared, that’s why your here!
+But you can be prepared, that’s why you’re here!

 Let me share with you the best tips for surviving (and THRIVING!) in the Florida Heat and Humidity on your Disney World Vacation.

 Plus, we’ll cover how to deal with the crowds and the best ways to go about enjoying your Disney World Vacation in the Florida Summer!

 This post contains affiliate links at no extra cost to you, and I may earn commission on qualified sales, check out my affiliate disclosure for more information and all the legal mumbo jumbo.

 😎 Book ADR’s (advanced dining reservations) for sit down restaurants in the heat of the day (between 12-4pm) so you can get an Air Conditioned Break.
 Try to spend mornings in the parks (so choose quick serve to get in there faster!)